iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 Multi topic also has this selection capability as well as the ability to aggregate data from different data writers into a single data type and data reader.

 If you are not planning on using the Content-Subscription Profile features in your application, you can configure OpenDDS to remove support for it at build time.
-See page 15 for information on disabling this support.
+See section :ref:`introduction--content-subscription-profile` for more on how to do this.

+.. _content_subscription_profile--content-filtered-topic:

 **********************
 Content-Filtered Topic
 **********************

+..
+    Sect<5.2>

 The domain participant interface contains operations for creating and deleting a content-filtered topic.
 Creating a content-filtered topic requires the following parameters: